 With baby led weaning, parents offer finger foods.
 Babies sit on a high chair and can pick up, chew, explore, mush, taste and spit…

 The biggest effort will go into clean up and maintaining order during meals.

 The reward?
 Witnessing the evolution of your child’s eating style and relationship with food.

 And though it may be awesome, it can be frustrating and tiring at first.
 With baby led weaning, you progress in textures and food types with age.

 Each new stage can seem like a setback at first, but progress comes quick!

 Letting your child explore food is an essential part of the learning process, but boy it can be messy!

 There are reasons why you baby is so messy!
 Baby is developing his/her oral-motor skills:

-- Being able to grab food and bring it to the mouth
+- Grabbing food and bringing it to the mouth.

 Developmental learning stages explain why baby is so messy!